Confirmation

 You can give your all by the following:

-• If you are a Religious Education Student of St Mark, you’ll need to attend and participate in all Confirmation Mini Sessions, Confirmation Retreat and Sunday Night Youth Group as scheduled.
+• If you are a Religious Education Student of St Mark, you’ll need to attend and participate in all Confirmation Mini Sessions and Confirmation Retreat.

 • If you are a Religious Education Student at Holy Family, you need to Attend and participate in all Confirmation Mini Sessions, Confirmation Retreat and Sunday Religious Education classes as scheduled.